dranger003/llama.cpp-dotnet/README.md

 ### *Update 10/2023*
 *There has been a major overhaul of the upstream repo to support parallel decoding.*
 *The upstream changes are currently being ported and therefore most of the code here needs to be refactored.*
+*Refactoring work currently happening in the `complete-refactor` branch.*

 ### Description